nodexpertsdev/RnD/PR_Guide.md

 Ex: If you are working on feature branch add the label feature.

 ## Elementary
 Instead of making changes in many files at a time, try to create a PR of single functionality.
+Make sure to have only your changes in PR.